nishantgott/Rasa_chatbot_courses/README.md

 This is a chatbot designed to help students purchase courses on geeksforgeeks.
 They can choose a course and ask any questions they have in mind regarding the course

+## Try the bot

+Send "join trail-passage" to 14155238886
+Then send Hey to the bot and start asking questions!

 ## Install dependencies

 Run: